Plus-Que-Parfait

-What is the plus-que-parfait?
+What is the plus-que-parfait in French?

 In French, the “plus-que-parfait” or pluperfect tense is used to indicate actions that occurred prior to other past actions.
 It would equate to “had happened” in English.
 For example, “Je n’ai pas mangé à 18h00 parcé que j’avais dejà mange à 16h00” (I didn’t eat at 6pm because I’d already eaten at 4pm).